-Zoltán Fejérvári has emerged as one of the most intriguing pianists of a new generation of Hungarian musicians—a virtuoso in the truest sense who’s in demand on the world’s concert stages.
-Winner of the 2017 Concours musical international de Montréal and recipient of the 2016 Borletti-Buitoni Trust Award, Mr. Fejérvári has appeared in recital throughout Europe and the United States, including at Carnegie Hall in New York City; the Library of Congress in Washington, DC; the Kimmel Center in Philadelphia; the Gasteig in Munich; the Auditorium del Lingotto in Turin; the Biblioteca Nacional in Buenos Aires; the Palau de la Música de València; and the Liszt Academy in Budapest.
-He has performed as a soloist with the Budapest and Verbier Festival Orchestras, Hungarian National Philharmonic Orchestra, and Concerto Budapest Symphonic Orchestra, among others, and he has collaborated with such conductors as Iván Fischer, Gábor Takács-Nagy, Ken-Ichiro Kobayashi, and Zoltán Kocsis.
+Zoltán Fejérvári has emerged as one of the most intriguing pianists among a new generation of Hungarian musicians.
+He won first prize at the 2017 Concours musical international de Montréal and is a recipient of a 2016 Borletti-Buitoni Trust Fellowship.
+He’s given recitals throughout Europe and the Americas at venues such as Carnegie Hall in New York City and the Place des Arts in Montreal, Gasteig in Munich, Auditorium del Lingotto in Turin, Biblioteca Nacional in Buenos Aires, Palau de la Música de València, and Liszt Academy in Budapest.
+As a soloist, he’s performed with the Budapest and Verbier Festival Orchestras, Hungarian National Philharmonic Orchestra, and Concerto Budapest Symphonic Orchestra, among others, and he’s collaborated with such conductors as Iván Fischer, Gábor Takács-Nagy, Ken-Ichiro Kobayashi, and Zoltán Kocsis.